 Visualizing the Virus is particularly committed to making visible the stories and connections that are not otherwise so visible.

-Current members of our Advisory Board include:
+Current members of the Advisory Board include:

 - Mel Y. Chen (Gender & Disability Studies, University of California, Berkeley)